dehne/BendulumClock/README.md

 ### DriveBendulum

-This sketch tests to see that the bendulum can be driven and lets you adjust a trim pot on the shield to set the strength of the pulses that drive the bendulum.
+This sketch tests to see that the bendulum can be driven and lets you adjust the #define symbol that determines the length of the pulses that drive the bendulum.

 ### DriveClock

-This sketch tests to see that the clock movement can be driven to move the hands of the clock and lets you adjust a trim pot on the shield to set the strength of the pulses that drive the clock movement.
+This sketch tests to see that the clock movement can be driven to move the hands of the clock and lets you adjust the #define symbol that determines the length of the pulses that drive the clock movement.

 ### DumpEeprom